prashanthbabu07/notes/philosophy/richest-man-in-babylon.md

 ## Five laws of gold
-1. Gold comes gladly and in increasing quantity to any man who will put by not less than one-tenth of his earning to create an estate for his futuer and that of his family.
+1. Gold comes gladly and in increasing quantity to any man who will put by not less than one-tenth of his earning to create an estate for his future and that of his family.
     meaning: save at least 10% of your income.

 2. Gold labors diligently and contentedly for the wise owner who finds for it profitable employment, multiplying even as